YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLTRANSGTR
 -------------------------

-JNLTRANSGTR, Transaction number in journal is greater than in database
+JNLTRANSGTR, Transaction number xxxx in journal header is greater than yyyy in database header

 Run Time Warning: This indicates that YottaDB was unable to open the journal file because its transaction number does not match the database files transaction number.